Recycling & Organics

 Most household goods can currently be recycled every two weeks in the household totes.
 See the Collection Service & Schedule Page for collection information including schedules and tote information.

-Green Tote / Organic Waste: The green wheeled tote is designated for organic kitchen waste, which should be placed in a 100% compostable bag prior to placing in the tote.
-Organic kitchen waste includes:
+Green Tote / Organic Waste - The green wheeled tote is used for curbside organic waste, which includes:

 - fruit and vegetable scraps